Learning-Miner/LearningMiner-FrontEnd/README.md

 4. Run app with ```ng serve --open```, that command will open you the browser on **localhost:4200**, but if you want another port you could use ```ng serve --open --port port```

+If you want to learn about how to use it and its manual, click [here](https://github.com/Learning-Miner/LearningMiner-Frontend/wiki).